 PURPOSE AND RATIONALE OF THE QUALIFICATION

-The second purpose of the qualification is to produce medical graduates who (following the internship and vocational training years) will be professionally equipped at nationally and internationally recognised standards to serve all the communities of South Africa and to function independently in the community on a primary health care or general practice level.
+The purpose of the qualification is to produce medical learners who (following the internship and vocational training years) will be professionally equipped at nationally and internationally recognised standards to serve all the communities of South Africa and to function independently in the community on a primary health care or general practice level.

-The third purpose of the qualification is to train doctors who will meet the requirements to register with the Health Professions Council of South Africa and will be able to specialise further in specific medical or health care management fields.
+The purpose of the qualification is to train doctors who will meet the requirements to register with the Health Professions Council of South Africa and will be able to specialise further in specific medical or health care management fields.

 LEARNING ASSUMED TO BE IN PLACE AND RECOGNITION OF PRIOR LEARNING